Zhaoqing-wang/SlimR/README.md

 <img src="docs/Sticker.png" alt="Sticker" width="233.28" height="270" align="right"/>

 SlimR is an R package designed for annotating single-cell and spatial-transcriptomics (ST) datasets.
-It supports the creation of a unified marker list, `Markers_list`, using sources including: the package's built-in curated species-specific cell type and marker reference databases (e.g., 'Cellmarker2', 'PanglaoDB', 'scIBD', 'TCellSI','PCTIT'), Seurat objects containing cell label information, or user-provided Excel tables mapping cell types to markers.
+It supports the creation of a unified marker list, `Markers_list`, using sources including: the package's built-in curated species-specific cell type and marker reference databases (e.g., 'Cellmarker2', 'PanglaoDB', 'scIBD', 'TCellSI','PCTIT','PCTAM'), Seurat objects containing cell label information, or user-provided Excel tables mapping cell types to markers.

 SlimR can predict calculation parameters by machine learning algorithms (e.g., 'Random Forest', 'Gradient Boosting', 'Support Vector Machine', 'Ensemble Learning') by `Parameter_Calculate()`, and based on `Markers_list`, calculate gene expression of different cell types and predict annotation information and calculate corresponding AUC by `Celltype_Calculate()`, and annotate it by `Celltype_Annotation()`, then verify it by `Celltype_Verification()`.
 At the same time, it can calculate gene expression corresponding to the cell type to generate a reference map for manual annotation (e.g., 'Heat Map', 'Feature Plots', 'Combined Plots').